Priw8/sht-webedit/README.md

 ### Features
 - load data of .sht files into editable tables
-- add new shooters
-- remove old shooters
+- freely modify shootersets
 - export edited data back to .sht
-- some sidebar tools to make life easier (evaluating js code, radians <-> degrees converer)
+- some tools to make life easier (console for evaluating js code, radians <-> degrees converer)

 ### TODO
 - support more games
-- support changing pwr\_lvl\_cnt
+- support changing pwr\_lvl\_cnt (in current state it might work, but it's not officially supported yet)
-- support adding new shootersets

 ### How .sht files work
 Basically there's a header (the "main" table) which stores the basic informations.
 After the header, there are option positions for each power level (power level = option count).
 Then there's the shooterset offset array, which stores offsets of shootersets in the shooterset array.
 The shooterset array comes right after the shooterset offset array, and consists of shootersets separated by 4 FF bytes.
 Basically, if pwr_lvl_cnt (max power level) is 4, there should be 10 shootersets - 5 for each power level of the unfocused shot and 5 for each level of the focused shot (0 power shooterset exists, despite power starting at 1 in the game.
 It's used in HSiFS during the Okina finals).
 In some cases, there can be more shootersets (TD has one more for trance mode).
 A shooterset itself is a set of shooters (duh).
 A shooter contains data of a single bullet the player/option fires, and the frequency it should fire at.
 So if you want an option to shoot 2 bullets at once, you have to assign it to 2 shooters.